aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 ## Prerequisites

 -   Aiven for Apache Flink service
--   Google Cloud Platform (GCP) account
+-   Google Cloud account
--   Necessary permissions to create resources and manage integrations in GCP
+-   Necessary permissions to create resources and manage integrations in Google Cloud
 -   **Google Project ID**: You have a Google Project ID.
 For more information, see [Google Cloud documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
--   **Google Cloud Service Account Credentials**: You have Google Cloud service account credentials in JSON format to authenticate with the Google Cloud Platform.
+-   **Google Cloud Service Account Credentials**: You have Google Cloud service account credentials in JSON format to authenticate with Google Cloud.
 For instructions on how to create and get service account credentials, see [Google Cloud's documentation](https://developers.google.com/workspace/guides/create-credentials).
 -   **Service account permissions**: Your service account is granted the